Associate of Applied Science degree

 The same program is offered at the Kachemak Bay Campus but starts a class every other year.
-A cohort of eight students began in January 2012 and the next program will commence in January 2014.
+Cohorts of eight students begin in January, every two years.
 Students interested in applying for the KBC program have to apply by July 1, the year prior to the January when the next program begins.

 Being based at KRC or KBC means that the majority of the required clinical experiences are completed in Soldotna (KRC) or in Homer (KBC).
 Coursework is done online as well as some sessions via video conference with instructors in Anchorage or elsewhere.
 Students meet with their clinical supervisors frequently during the week.
 Some hospital clinical rotations will be held in Anchorage since there are limited local opportunities for certain experiences (such as Pediatrics or in-house Psychiatric rotations).

 The competition for these limited seats is vigorous and there is a well-defined ranking system that the School of Nursing uses.
 Those students with the highest rank will be offered the available seats.
 It takes most students one or two full years to acquire the “credentials” for a complete application with a real chance of being accepted.
 For more information, see the nursing program information sheet, KPC catalog, or the program brochure.

 UA degrees at KPC